crisostomi/gladia-website/content/authors/pegoraro/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: >
-  I am a Ph.D. student in Computer Science at Sapienza, University of Rome, where I am part of the GLADIA research group, led by prof. Emanuele Rodolà.
-  I earned my Master’s degree in Computer Science and Engineering at the University of Verona.
-My Master’s thesis titled "Data-driven inverse spectral geometry: learning to generate shapes from multi spectra" has received the Matteo Dellepiane Award for best thesis in Computer Graphics for the year 2021.
-  My research activity is focused on spectral geometry processing and geometric deep learning.
+  I am a Ph.D. student in Geometric Deep Learning.
+My research activity is focused on spectral geometry processing applied to graph learning.

 # Interests to show in About widget
 interests: